-Next, show kids how to glue the miniature marshmallows around the bottom and top lips of the plate, about an inch from the end, to create the teeth.
-After everything has thoroughly dried, kids can utilize Mr. Tooth to "talk" about healthy things such as exercise, eating right, washing, and of course - brushing teeth!
+Next, show the kids how to glue the miniature marshmallows around the bottom and top lips of the plate, about an inch from the end, to create the teeth.
+After everything has thoroughly dried, kids can have their own Mr. Tooth "talk" about healthy things such as exercise, eating right, washing, and of course, brushing teeth!